Kimxons/dataramp/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-datahelp is a Python library designed to assist data science and data analysis teams in their workflow.
+**datahelp** is a Python library designed to assist data science and data analysis teams in their workflow.
 It provides various utility functions and tools to streamline common data science tasks.

 ## Features

 datahelp offers the following key features:

-1. **Project Management:** datahelp simplifies the creation of standard data science project structures.
+1. **Project Management:** Simplifies the creation of standard data science project structures.
 With a single function call, you can generate a well-organized project directory with predefined folders for datasets, processed data, raw data, outputs, models, scripts, notebooks, and more.

-2. **Model Saving and Loading:** datahelp provides easy-to-use functions for saving and loading trained machine learning models.
+2. **Model Saving and Loading:** Provides easy-to-use functions for saving and loading trained machine learning models.
 It supports various formats such as joblib, pickle, and keras, enabling seamless integration with different model types.

-3. **Data Exploration and Visualization:** The library includes functions for data exploration, summary statistics, and visualization.
-You can quickly generate feature vi plots and visualize missing data to gain insights into your datasets.
+3. **Data Exploration and Visualization:** Includes functions for data exploration, summary statistics, and visualization.
+Quickly generate feature vi plots and visualize missing data to gain insights into your datasets.

-4. **Feature Engineering:** datahelp includes methods for handling missing data and noise in your datasets.
-It offers functions for dropping missing columns based on a specified threshold and detecting outliers using Tukey's Interquartile Range (IQR) method.
+4. **Feature Engineering:** Methods for handling missing data and noise in your datasets.
+Offers functions for dropping missing columns based on a specified threshold and detecting outliers using Tukey's Interquartile Range (IQR) method.

-5. **Model Evaluation and Cross-Validation:** datahelp provides tools to evaluate model performance, including functions to calculate accuracy, F1-score, precision, recall, and generate classification reports.
-It also supports cross-validation for model evaluation.
+5. **Model Evaluation and Cross-Validation:** Provides tools to evaluate model performance, including functions to calculate accuracy, F1-score, precision, recall, and generate classification reports.
+Also supports cross-validation for model evaluation.

-6. **Scaling and Normalization:** The library offers functions for min-max scaling and z-score normalization of data to bring features to a common scale.
+6. **Scaling and Normalization:** Offers functions for min-max scaling and z-score normalization of data to bring features to a common scale.

 ## Quickstart